 2. Expert recommended

 If you’ve been wracking your brain and can’t think of any awesome DJs from previous shindigs, then if your vendor recommends someone, that’s a good sign.
-“Seek referrals from a vendor that you have already hired for your event, as they will be able to share their experience and thoughts regarding other vendors,” recommends Monica Cullen from As You Wish Planners.
+“Seek referrals from a vendor that you have already hired for your event, as they will be able to share their experience and thoughts regarding other vendors,” recommends Monica Cullen from As You Wish Weddings & Events.

 Vendors, especially wedding planners, should have a pretty good idea of what you’re looking for.
 “If you trust another vendor you have already booked, get recommendations from them,” says Orlando and Rey.
 “If they do refer a DJ, chances are it is because they have already worked well with them in previous events.
 It is always good to have vendors that work well together.”